e-clearing-net/OCHP/OCHP.md

 zero or more | `minOccurs="0" maxOccurs="unbounded"`         | *
 exactly one  | *(default)*                                   | 1

-For some data fields a [http://en.wikipedia.org/wiki/Regular_expression](http://en.wikipedia.org/wiki/Regular_expression) is provided as an additional and very precise definition of the data format.
+For some data fields a [Regular Expression](http://en.wikipedia.org/wiki/Regular_expression) is provided as an additional and very precise definition of the data format.